kofijohnson/Apex-MicroTrigger-Examples/README.md

 The MicroTrigger Examples project has 2 artifacts:

-* Common
-This artifact contains the common components (Schema, Layouts, Objects Profiles and Apex Triggers).

-* Rollups
-This artifact some examples of Rollups logic.
+* Rollups: This artifact some examples of Rollups logic.
 In this example, we create some rollup trigger logic from Payment Object to Opportunity and Account.
+* Common: This artifact contains the common components (Schema, Layouts, Objects Profiles and Apex Triggers).